hyperschedule/hyperschedule/README.md

 ## Manual Installations (No Docker)

 Not a fan of Docker or dev containers?
 Good news, you don't have to use either.
-At project root, run `yarn install` to install all the JavaScript dependencies.
+At project root, run `pnpm install` to install all the JavaScript dependencies.

 Then, you need to install You also need to